juansolor/DartsLabBCS/README.md

 # DartsLabBCS
-alguns códigos de treino utilizando a biblioteca python darts/some training codes using the python darts library
+algunos códigos de treino utilizando a biblioteca python darts / some training codes using the python darts library Fueron ejecutados en Kaggle / were executed in kaggle